streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 ## The development of the app had four stages:-
-1) Data Collection - The Data needed for this app was scraped from the ***TripAdvisor Website*** and is a multilayered web scraping from 5 diffierent states and information about restaurants from 20 different cities within it.
+1) Data Collection - The Data needed for this app was scraped from the ***TripAdvisor Website*** using a multilayered web scraping algorithm scarping features from from 20 different in Ney Jersey, New York, California, Texas & Washington.

 2) Backend Programming - The entire backend programming has been done in python, using pandas, numpy, etc.

-3) Cleaning and Organizing the data
+3) Cleaning and Organizing the data.

-4) Building a Recommender System
+4) Building a Recommender System based on Weighted Content Based Filtering.

-3) UI - The UI was built based on python module called Streamlit, which provides the users with a UI without having a need of an API
+3) UI - The UI was built based on python module called Streamlit.

 <p align = "center"><img width="700" img height="475" src="https://github.com/siddh30/FastFoodie-The-Restaurant-Recommendation-App/blob/master/Data/happy_eating.jpg"></p>